ByteLeMani/ctf_proxy/README.md

 Every module will be ***automatically reloaded on the fly*** by simply modifying it.
 If an exception is thrown during the import, the module will not be loaded and the previous version will be used instead.
 If an exception is thrown at runtime, the packet will simply flow through the proxy.

 ### Database
-To add persistance to the filters, you can build and use the local Mongo database.
+For stateful filters, you can build and use the local Mongo database.
 You can access the database inside the modules through the `DBManager` interface.
 You can find some examples in `proxy/filter_modules/example_functions.py`.

 ## Logging
 A simple log file `proxy/log.txt` will count all the blocked packets for each service.
 If the file already exists at startup, the proxy will update the counts based on their initial value inside the file.
 Otherwise, the file will be created at startup.